-Contributed by Gurushyam Mony, Director, DevOps and Quality Engineering, Markel
+Contributed by Gurushyam Mony, Former Director, DevOps and Quality Engineering, Markel

 DevOps has revolutionized software development.
 It empowers organizations around the world to deliver applications and services at lightning speed by eliminating bottlenecks in the traditional coding pipeline.
 Using DevOps practices, teams can provide value to their company in a fraction of the time.

 All teams and organizations, however, are not created equal.
 How does this speed and streamlined workflow translate to a multinational operation with 2,000 IT people running dozens of legacy systems?